 "because who wants to create something just for it to be hung in a closet?"

-I am a designer, fabricator, and maker who loves to share joy and instill confidence in others through apparel design.
-I enjoy all steps of the creative process that go into bringing garments and accessories to life.
+I am a freelance designer and maker who loves to share joy and instill confidence through graphic design and apparel design.
+I enjoy all steps of the creative process that go into bringing ideas and visions to life.
 I studied apparel design at the Maryland Institute College of Art, graduating with a BFA in fibers and textiles.

-I am always striving to push my work in new directions by incorporating custom fabrics with my own digital prints, hand dying custom colors, laser cutting various materials to create sculptures on the body, and 3D printing components for each look.
+I am always striving to push my fashion designs in new directions by incorporating custom fabrics with my own digital prints, hand dyeing custom colors, laser cutting various materials to create sculptures on the body, and 3D printing components for each look.
 Whether you are wearing my garments, or viewing them on the runway, I hope they bring you as much joy as I had making them.

 Backpacking, canoeing, hiking, running, and skiing are all ways that I love to challenge myself.